awanishyadav967/Med-Genie/README.md

 ```

--**Set up environment variables:** Create a .env file in the root directory and add the following variables
+- **Set up environment variables:** Create a .env file in the root directory and add the following variables

 ```
 MONGODB_URI=your_mongodb_connection_string